Variational Graphical Quantum Error Correction Codes: Three-qubit and Five-qubit Heuristic VGQEC Codes

-In Sec.~\ref{sec:VMQECC}, we construct a VGQEC from the Quon graph Fig.~\ref{fig:513}(b) with parameters $\{\alpha_i\}_{i=1,\dots,5}$.
+When no charges are present, the code graph corresponds to $\sqrt{2}\ket{0}_L$, and when all charges are present, the code graph corresponds to $\sqrt{2}\ket{1}_L$, as shown in Eq.~\eqref{ap:eq:quon_5_code}.

 We claim that the encoding circuit of the VGQEC code is Fig.~\ref{fig:513circuit}.
-This is because $R_X$ and $R_{ZZ}$ have graphical representations presented in Fig.~\ref{fig:RZZ}.
+This is because $R_X$ and $R_{ZZ}$ have graphical representations shown in Eq.~\eqref{eq:quon_R}.
 Notice that if the inverse of $U_\mathcal{E}$ in Fig.~\ref{fig:513circuit} is applied to the logical state $\ket{0}_L$ of the VGQEC code, it would result in state $\ket{+}^{\otimes 5}$, shown in Fig.~\ref{fig:encode_c}.
 Similarly, the result of the inverse of $U_\mathcal{E}$ applying to the logical state $\ket{1}_L$ of the VGQEC code is $\ket{-}^{\otimes 5}$.
 And the encoding map of $\ket{\pm}^{\otimes 5}$ is exactly $\mathcal{E}_c$ in Fig.~\ref{fig:513circuit}.
 Thus we have verified that the encoding circuit of the VGQEC code is Fig.~\ref{fig:513circuit}.